arocks/edge-docs/docs/index.md

 * Django programmers are not designers.
 They need a better starting point say, with Bootstrap.
 * Writing code for signup, login and user profiles seems repetitive in every project.
-* Many project skeletons contain numerous recommended packages making them bloated.
+* Many project skeletons contain too many recommended packages making them bloated.
 * None of the project skeletons were Python 3 and Django 1.7 compatible at the time of creating the project.
 * Simpler and less annoying user authentication for rapid prototyping
 * Better layout (a subjective preference) that is intuitive to use.